About the Math Diagnostic Test (ALEKS PPL)

 UCLA encourages each student to spend time in the Prep and Learning Module, even if the desired score is achieved, because time spent in ALEKS will ultimately lead to better preparation and improved grades.

-During academic terms (fall, winter, spring), we close the MDT at the end of Week 2 and re-open it on Monday of Week 4.
+During academic terms (fall, winter, spring), we close the MDT on Friday of Week 2 and re-open it on Monday of Week 4.

 The assessment will ask up to 20-30 questions.
 You should plan to complete the assessment in one 2-3 hour sitting, uninterrupted – you CANNOT pause or go in and out of the test.